joakimk/toniq/README.md

 * Retries
   - [x] A failed job can be manually retried in an iex prompt.
-  - [ ] A failed job can be manually deleted in an iex prompt.
+  - [x] A failed job can be manually deleted in an iex prompt.
   - [ ] A failed job will be automatically retried with a delay between each.
+* [ ] Take over failed jobs too
 * [ ] Log an error when a job takes "too long" to run, set a sensible default
   - Not detecting this has led to production issues in other apps.
 A warning is easy to do and can help a lot.